 A daughter, Beatrice, was born to Eleanor and Edward.
 She died young.

-Eleanor’s husband, Edward went to Gascony.
-While there he ordered the expulsion of all Jews.
+Eleanor’s husband, King Edward I went to Gascony.
+While there he ordered the expulsion of all Jews from the region.

 A daughter, Blanche, was born to Eleanor and Edward.
 She died young.